-Since then, Siargao’s tourism went up due to tidal pools, crystal clear waters, exotic wildlife, mangrove forest reserves, waterfalls, rice fields, rock formations, coral reefs, sand bars, lagoons, surfing sites and an amazing white sand beach experience.
+Since then, Siargao’s tourism went up due to tidal pools, crystal clear waters, exotic wildlife, mangrove forest reserves, waterfalls, rice fields, rock formations, coral reefs, sand bars, lagoons, surfing sites, and an amazing white sand beach experience.

 If you’re planning to visit the island, here are the Best things to do in Siargao:

-Also, since the surfing season starts on September or October, you will see bigger crowd in the beach during this time of year so be sure to plan your trip for a more enjoyable adventure.
+Also, since the Siargao surfing season starts in September or October, you will see a bigger crowd on the beach during this time of year, so be sure to plan your trip for a more enjoyable adventure.

 2. Nature tripping

 If you’re not a surfer, you can go on a nature trip with friends.

 With the simplicity and purity of the island, you are sure to enjoy the calm atmosphere of this paradise.